Registration and Disposal of Polychlorinated Biphenyls (PCBs)

 Registration of PCBs

-In Northern Ireland, the Environmental Protection (Disposal of Polychlorinated Biphenyls and Other Dangerous Substances) Regulations (Northern Ireland) 2000 control the registration and disposal of PCBs.
+In Northern Ireland, the Environmental Protection (Disposal of Polychlorinated Biphenyls and Other Dangerous Substances) Regulations (Northern Ireland) 2000 control the registration and disposal of PCBs, as amended by The Environmental Protection (Disposal of Polychlorinated Biphenyls and other Dangerous Substances) (Amendment) Regulations (Northern Ireland) 2025.

 We have fixed charges for the service given while carrying out functions in connection with these regulations, including charges for holders registering their holdings.
-These charges must accompany the application form.
+These charges are set out below if you submit the information electronically*:

 Disposal of PCBs